-You can carefully mull over all the details, creating carefully crafted text which you think everyone will read every word of.
+You can carefully mull over all the details, creating a carefully crafted text which you think everyone will read every word of.

-Truth is they won’t.
+The truth is they won’t.
 (Great article here on how we really use the web).

 Users have become experts in skimming content to find what they want.

-Unless you are providing in-depth articles such as a how-to, or going through something technical in detail, chances are they’ll whizz through.
+Unless you are providing in-depth articles such as a how-to or going through something technical in detail, chances are they’ll whizz through.

-So your content needs to be engaging, readable, and it needs to get to the point.
+So your content needs to be engaging, and readable, and it needs to get to the point.
 It can’t be too long for the user.